pgr-workshop/pgr-workshop.github.io/index.md

 Modeling the forward and causal direction of the data vs. learning a task-specific predictor.

 1. Generative reasoning: How can learned generative models be used for inference and perception?
-Search, Amortized inference vs. online inference, stochasticity and gradients, etc.
+Search, Amortised inference vs. online inference, stochasticity and gradients, etc.

 1. What are important ideas used in different (less learning-based) fields such as graphics, which are still missing from, and potentially useful for, modern learning methods for perception?